 Hubs started pulling the baseboard closest to the leak.

 Once my VW storage cabinet/desk was moved out from the corner and the baseboards were off, Hubs brought in the dehumidifier and fans (more about that later).
-Then he punched exploratory holds into the drywall to see how far along the water wicked along the wall cavities and into the insulation.
+Then he punched exploratory holds into the drywall.
+That way, he could see how far the water was wicking along the wall cavities and into the insulation.

 Once the drywall in the ‘target zone’ was taken care of, Hubs continued removing baseboard elsewhere.